What is a Flow Battery?

 While lithium-ion batteries are great for mobile, high-power applications like laptops and cell phones, flow batteries are able to store power for longer periods (four hours or more), and last for decades before needing replacement.
 This makes them good for providing power to large utility applications, military bases, data centers, microgrids and off-grid projects that are not space-constrained.

-| what is a flow battery?
+| What is a Flow Battery?

 Demonstration of redox Source: ESS